 What’s bad about it?

 - It’s a bit bulky to pack.
-The downside to the Isbjörn Storm Hardshell Jacket being thicker and warmer than most waterproofs is that it takes up more room in your bag when it’s not being worn.
+The downside to the Isbjörn Storm Hardshell Jacket being thicker and warmer than a lot of waterproofs is that it takes up more room in your bag when it’s not being worn.
 If it was adult size that would be a bigger problem, but still worth bearing in mind if you’re hoping to travel light.

 - The price is high.
-We were fortunate enough to be sent one to test, but it’s impossible not to mention the fact this jacket costs £130.
-A lot of money for a piece of children’s clothing, but what you have to consider is that this is a piece of outdoor kit every bit as good as adults would wear.
-And the fact you can extend the sleeves adds extra value by making it last for longer.
+It’s impossible not to mention the fact this jacket costs £130.
+A lot of money for a piece of children’s clothing, but what you have to consider is it’s a piece of outdoor kit every bit as good as adults would wear.
+The extendable sleeves add extra value by making it last for longer, and the quality is so good that it’s designed to be passed down to at least three different children.
+Add in the fact it’s bluesign approved for its eco credentials, and the price starts to justify itself.

 The Outdoor Dad Verdict – Isbjörn Storm Hardshell Jacket

 This is a proper waterproof jacket for proper little adventurers.
-The price is high but so is the feature set, and it can be used all year-round for everything from snowsports to summer puddle jumping.
+The price is high but so is the feature set and quality of the eco-friendly materials.
+Plus, it can be used year-round for everything from snowsports to summer puddle jumping.
 We love it!

 BUY IT: Isbjorn Storm Hardshell Jacket